-The following procedures apply to complaints of harassment and/or discrimination brought under the Human Rights & Anti-Harassment / Discrimination Policy.
-Complaints under this policy may be brought by employees, users of the facilities and those who contract directly with the Board.
-These procedures have been established so that complaints of harassment and/or discrimination can be resolved internally and are intended as an alternate dispute resolution process.
+Complaints under this policy may be brought by employees, users of the facilities and those who contract directly with the Exhibition Place.
+Procedures have been established so that complaints of harassment and/or discrimination can be resolved internally and are intended as an alternate dispute resolution process.

-Parties have a legal right to pursue harassment and/or discrimination concerns under a variety of complaint avenues; for example, one can pursue an informal or formal complaint process under the Board's policy; an application to the Human Rights Tribunal of Ontario; an application to the Ontario Labour Relations Board, a civil suit or a criminal complaint, and, unionized employees can grieve pursuant to the terms of their collective agreement.
+Parties have a legal right to pursue harassment and/or discrimination concerns under a variety of complaint avenues.
+For example, one can pursue an informal or formal complaint process under the policy; an application to the Human Rights Tribunal of Ontario; an application to the Ontario Labour Relations Board, a civil suit or a criminal complaint, and, unionized employees can grieve pursuant to the terms of their collective agreement.